w3c/securityig/CONTRIBUTING.md

 # Policy

-This document describes and specificies the participation stated in the [Security Interest Group charter](https://www.w3.org/2024/11/security-ig-charter.html).
+This document details the participation stated in the [Security Interest Group charter](https://www.w3.org/2024/11/security-ig-charter.html).

 ## Expertise